hsnaydd/moveTo/README.md

 Trigger HTML markup

-You can pass all options as data attributes with `mt` prefix.
+You can pass all options as data attributes with the `mt` prefix.
 Option name should be written in kebab case format, for example:

 ```html
 <a href="#target" class="js-trigger" data-mt-duration="300">Trigger</a>